Interested in starting a limited liability company (LLC) in Kansas?

 Business bank accounts include debit cards and online banking for quick access to transactions.
 Kansas City Credit Union, Bank Midwest, and the Central Bank of Kansas City offer banking services for small businesses.

-You can open an account for under $100 in most cases.
+You can typically open an account for under $100.

 - Formed 1,000,000+ LLCs